 By the time I was back onboard Thetis it was almost midnight.
 The local taverna in Katsadia was blasting loud music.

 Saturday July 31, 2010, Day 10

-I was woken up at about 4:00 AM by a mosquito that managed to enter, despite the port screen, into my cabin.
+I was woken up at about 4:00 AM by a mosquito that managed to enter my cabin, despite the mosquito screen on its port.
 This is the first for this cruise.
 The bad music from the taverna was still on.

 In the evening I walked to the town.
 My friends the Yildiz family: Onder, his wife Nefiz, and their lovely daughters Melis and Elif had already arrived with the S/Y Pandora.
 We all went to the Nick’s & Louli’s café for ouzo and grilled octopus where we were later joined by Nikos and his particular friend Rozina who had arrived by an early morning ferry.
 After that we all went to the Kavos taverna where there was live island music.
 Nikos had heard about this and had reserved a table.
 It was great.
 Old friends, new friends (Nikos did not know the Yildiz), good music, and good conversation.
 Melis, the oldest daughter, has grown to a beautiful and very personable young lady and looks as if she is her mother’s younger sister.
 Elif is now full of inquisitiveness and daring.
 She without any second thought went into the kitchen and placed an order without knowing any Greek!

 By the time I had walked back to the cove and boarded Thetis it was past 1:30 AM.

 The morning was quiet.
 I read, connected the computer to the internet, checked the weather forecasts, the e-mails, and then swam.